techdivision/flexcolumnlayouts/README.md

 ### Bootstrap 4 Classnames
 If you are using Bootstrap 4 in your project and have [Flex Utilities](https://getbootstrap.com/docs/4.4/utilities/flex/) available, you just have to:
-* Add the small stylesheet
+* Add the small stylesheet `Resources/Public/Css/Bootstrap4AdditionalFlexClasses.css`
-`Resources/Public/Css/Bootstrap4AdditionalFlexClasses.css`
 to your page that adds some classes that bootstrap doesn't provide.
 * Or include the scss file
 ```scss
 @import "Plugins/TechDivision.NodeTypes.FlexColumnLayouts/Resources/Private/Scss/Bootstrap4AdditionalFlexClasses";
 ```
-* For sure you need to add some fusion code to replace those classes:
+* For sure you need to add some fusion code to replace the tailwind classnames, which are a bit different:
+(For replacement, we have a mapping file, where you can see the differences: `Configuration/Settings.CssClassMapping.Bootstrap4.yaml`
 ```
 prototype(TechDivision.NodeTypes.FlexColumnLayouts:MultiColumn) {
     containerClasses.@process.replaceClasses {